madaster/madaster.github.io/dossier.md

 ---
-title: Dossier
+title: files
 layout: page
 show_sidebar: false
 menubar: faq-nav
-ref: dossier
+ref: files
-permalink: /dossier
+permalink: /files
 lang: en
 ---

 ## What information is shown here?
 This tab contains the files uploaded for the specific building or portfolio.
 Here, you can add new files and change the status of files.
 There are three different file types.
 Source files are IFC/Excel files (only available on Building level) that are used for the calculating results for the building.
 General documents contain all other files such as management and working documents,product documentation and certificates.
-Materials passports, representing a snapshot of the applied materials and products in the building at any given moment, are also stored in the ‘Dossier’.
+Materials passports, representing a snapshot of the applied materials and products in the building at any given moment, are also stored in the ‘files’.

 ## How can I upload a new file?
 Click the ‘Add file’ button.
 A new screen is opened.